Site Logo

 TLS significantly reduces the risk of data being intercepted or spied upon by third-parties by ensuring the following:

-• All traffic between your server and ShipEngine is encrypted
+• All traffic between your server and ShipStation API is encrypted.

-• Ownership of the api.shipengine.com and https://api.eu.shipengine.com domains are verified against ShipEngine's security certificate to ensure you are communicating with the right recipient
+• Ownership of the api.shipengine.com and api.eu.shipengine.com domains are verified against ShipStation API's security certificate to ensure you are communicating with the right recipient.

 API Keys

-To authenticate yourself to ShipEngine, you need to include an API-Key header in each API call.
-If you don't include a key when making an API request, or if you use an incorrect or expired key, then ShipEngine will respond with a 401 Unauthorized error.
+To authenticate yourself to ShipStation API you need to include an API-Key header in each API call.
+If you don't include a key when making an API request, or if you use an incorrect or expired key, ShipStation API will respond with a 401 Unauthorized error.

 For example, here's an API request to validate an address.
 Notice the API-Key header in the request.